curityio/openid-client-ios-appauth-dcr/README.md

 # AppAuth with Dynamic Client Registration

-An extended AppAuth sample using Dynamic Client Registration, in line with [Mobile Best Practices](https://curity.io/resources/learn/oauth-for-mobile-apps-best-practices/).
+An extended AppAuth sample using authenticated Dynamic Client Registration.\
+This improves the mobile app's security as detailed in [Mobile Best Practices](https://curity.io/resources/learn/oauth-for-mobile-apps-best-practices/).

 ## Walkthrough

-The [Mobile Authenticated DCR Code Example](https://curity.io/resources/learn/resources/appauth-dcr) article explains the complete configuration and behavior.
+The [Walkthrough Article](https://curity.io/resources/learn/resources/appauth-dcr) explains the complete configuration and behavior.

 ## Prerequisites